Name: Obi-Wan Kenobi

 Aided by his droid R4-P17, Obi-Wan Kenobi flies an Eta-2 Jedi starfighter on a mission to rescue Supreme Chancellor Palpatine.
 His acute Jedi instincts help him battle overwhelming odds.

 Obi-Wan Kenobi comes with a borderline awkward molded outer robe.
 It’s definitely nowhere near the right ballpark as far as its color is concerned, but it hugs his body rather closely.
 Obviously it becomes problematic when it comes to placing him in a Jedi starfighter for accuracy reasons.
 In Episode III, Obi-Wan Kenobi always flew around space wearing his outer Jedi robes, so soft-goods will have to be added to this figure one day for this to be possible.
-(Editor’s Note: Hasbro slightly repainted this figure and gave it soft-goods as released it as 2006’s TSC Obi-Wan Kenobi (SAGA 028) figure.)
+(Editor’s Note: Hasbro slightly repainted this figure and gave it soft-goods as released it as 2006’s TSC Obi-Wan Kenobi (SAGA 028) figure.
+It was then tweaked one more time as 2010's TVC Obi-Wan Kenobi (VC16).)
 You’ll also find that you’ll have a lot more fun with this figure if you just stow away that plastic robe in a storage box.... very far away from the figure.
 Obi-Wan Kenobi also comes with a head set that looks a little too simply made.
 It has no paint details and much too thick in spots.
 We don’t criticize Hasbro for its slightly odd shape because it’s really not that big of a deal.
 And because it’s small in the film, how tiny can we expect Hasbro to scale it down for the action figure.
 Besides, it’s really nice to get so many accessories with basic figures.
 You can’t criticize Hasbro about that.

 Status: Obi-Wan Kenobi is an all-new figure.